startbin90/CSC301-AnonClass/deliverables/iteration-02.review.md

 #### Goals and/or tasks that were met/completed:

-* Work out communication between client and server, as well as between server and database.
+* Established communication between client and server, as well as between server and database.
-* Finish some features of app including log in, sign up, enroll courses, create courses.
+* Finished some features of app including log in, sign up, enroll courses, create courses.
-* Finish database schema.
+* Finished database schema.

 #### Goals and/or tasks that were planned but not met/completed:

-* Didn't finish features such as open discussions, review and answer posted questions.
-One of the reasons is that front end is firstly focusing on other features such as log in, so the coding is delayed.
-Also, back end met difficulties during implementation of a consistent 'chatroom' of questions.
+* Server and database have not been deployed on cloud service like AWS, which means testing can only be done in local network.
+* We have not tested the connection between Server and Android, which means all the requests to server on Android are simulated.

 ## Meeting Highlights